Post-Abortion Stress Syndrome

 Is PASS Real?

 When discussing post-traumatic stress symptoms, many tend to doubt that abortion causes PTSD.
 Indeed, pro-choice advocates often accuse others of making up PASS to further political goals.
-It is, however, indisputable that many women experience symptoms of PTSD associated with abortions.
+PASS itself is not recognized as an official diagnosis by American Psychiatric Association or the American Psychological Association.
+Thus, PASS is more of a colloquial term than scientific.
+However, it is indisputable that many women experience symptoms of PTSD associated with abortions.
+Indeed, if a physician diagnoses a patient with PTSD and identifies abortion as the source, this fits with the description of PASS.

 When women undergo abortions, all criteria for a triggering event are met.
 First, whether one views the unborn child as a person or not, its destruction is an experience of death.
 Second, many abortions are invasive procedures, which can evoke feelings of sexual violation.
 Lastly, women can experience bodily injury in the form of pain, bleeding, and organ damage.

-Additionally, many men experience symptoms of post-abortion stress syndrome after abortions as well.
+Additionally, many men experience symptoms of post-abortion syndrome after abortions, as well.
 Even though the procedure doesn’t happen to them, abortions often affect them deeply and leave them hurting terribly.
 PTSD can arise from witnessing something happen to someone close to you, and these men’s trauma is real.

-In one study on American and Russian women, 14.3% of Americans who obtained abortions met all criteria for PTSD.
+Another study on American and Russian women showed that 14.3% of Americans who obtained abortions met all criteria for PTSD.
 Many more had multiple symptoms but did not meet all requirements for diagnosis.
 For instance, 65% of Americans and 48% of Russians had nightmares or flashbacks about their abortion, but some didn’t meet all PTSD criteria.

 Many other women in the study reported various other symptoms.
 These included examples of avoidance, intrusion, hyperactivity, and cognitive difficulties associated with the procedure.
 Nearly a quarter of the American sample had trouble being near babies, difficulty sleeping, and difficulty controlling anger.
 American women generally had more negative effects and more symptoms of PTSD related to their abortions.
 Russian women, however, had higher rates of cognitive disruption.